 Double-barreled questions make data analysis harder because you can't tell which part drove the answer.
 Split the question so each response maps to one clear thing you can measure and compare.

 An unbalanced rating scale can pull responses in one direction, which throws off quantitative data and trends.
-Use symmetrical labels and keep the "middle" option clear.
+Use symmetrical labels and keep the "middle" option obvious.

 When the answer options don't reflect someone's reality, they'll either drop out or choose a "closest fit" that muddies your structured data.
 Add "Not applicable" where it's genuinely possible, and consider "Prefer not to say" for sensitive demographics and questions.